unconventional-underdogs/productade/README.md

 #### Troubleshooting

-While the n created natural language prompt was extensively tested and fine-tuned, LLMs outputs are probabilistic.
+While the human created natural language prompt was extensively tested and fine-tuned, LLMs outputs are probabilistic.
 If the LLM is having challenges/overthinking or potentially overfitting on a single component, then you can “nudge” or “guide” the LLM by providing the LLM with “productade research_ose.html”  and requesting that the LLM use the “productade research_ose.html” as a reference.

 ### “Jump In…Build a Personal Prototype Research App”